 - Remove all tinsel, ornaments, decorations, wires, stands, watering packets, tree wrap and netting from the tree prior to disposal.

-Do not place the tree in a plastic bag.
+- Do not place the tree in a plastic bag.

-Remove any stand or other metal objects from the tree.
+- Remove any stand or other metal objects from the tree.

-The tree can be placed at the curb on your collection day.
+- Collection begins Monday, December 27, 2021.
+Please set live tree piles at least three feet from your collection carts on your normal garbage day.
 You may also place your tree into your YARDY cart for collection, but make sure the lid can close.

-To protect the safety of our crews, please make sure trees are placed at the curb height for collection.
+- To protect the safety of our crews, please make sure trees are placed at the curb height for collection.
 Items placed on top of snow banks will not be collected.

+Both sites are open from 6:00 a.m. to 10:00 p.m.
+Signs indicating drop off areas are posted at each location.
 Trees disposed of at the Sac & Fox lot will be chipped and used by the Indian Creek Nature Center on hiking trails.
 Trees dropped off at Prairie Park Fishery will be placed on the ice to use as fish habitat as the ice melts in the spring.

 Flocked Trees are considered a garbage item.
 Trees must be cut into 3 foot sections and each section must have a $1.50 garbage sticker affixed before being set out with your garbage.

 - If you can set your artificial tree out for collection in 3 foot sections, a $1.50 sticker is required for each section.

 - If you cannot separate your artificial tree into sections, please call the Solid Waste & Recycling Office at (319) 286-5897 to set up a special pick-up of your tree.
 The tree will be collected with the Bulky Item Collection Program.
-The cost of collection will be $5.00 and added to your next municipal utility bill.
+The cost of collection will be added to your next municipal utility bill.